 - 12.1 The association is governed by the committee that is made up of committee members.
-The role of the committee is to ensure that the association is responsibly managed and pursues its purposes. - 12.2 The committee can exercise all powers and functions of the association (consistently with these rules, relevant Australian laws and requirements for registered charities), except for powers and functions that the members are required to exercise at a general meeting (under these rules, relevant Australian laws or requirements for registered charities). - 12.3 The committee can delegate any of its powers and functions to a committee member, a subcommittee, a staff member or a member, other than the power of delegation or a duty that applies to the committee or particular committee member under Australian laws. - 12.4 Committee members are elected by a ballot of members of the association at a general meeting. - 12.5 The committee is made up of a minimum of three committee members. - 12.6 At the first committee meeting after each AGM, the committee must appoint a committee member as Chair. - 12.7 The committee may appoint and remove committee members to and from any positions (such as Chair, President, Deputy President, Treasurer and Secretary) and decide their responsibilities in those roles. - 12.8 Each committee member finishes their time on the committee at the end of the next AGM after they were appointed, but they can be elected again. - 12.9 A member can nominate to be on the committee by writing to the committee or at a general meeting where an election for the committee is held.
+The role of the committee is to ensure that the association is responsibly managed and pursues its purposes. - 12.2 The committee can exercise all powers and functions of the association (consistently with these rules, relevant Australian laws and requirements for incorporated associations), except for powers and functions that the members are required to exercise at a general meeting (under these rules, relevant Australian laws). - 12.3 The committee can delegate any of its powers and functions to a committee member, a subcommittee, a staff member or a member, other than the power of delegation or a duty that applies to the committee or particular committee member under Australian laws. - 12.4 Committee members are elected by a ballot of members of the association at a general meeting. - 12.5 The committee will consist, at a minimum, of the legally required members, as defined by relevant legislation.
+These legally required members are the positions of President (Public Officer), Treasurer, and Secretary. - 12.6 At the first committee meeting after each AGM, the committee must appoint a committee member as Chair. - 12.7 The committee may appoint and remove committee members to and from any positions (such as Chair, President, Deputy President, Treasurer and Secretary) and decide their responsibilities in those roles. - 12.8 Each committee member finishes their time on the committee at the end of the next AGM after they were appointed, but they can be elected again. - 12.9 A member can nominate to be on the committee by writing to the committee or at a general meeting where an election for the committee is held.
 Another member must support their nomination. - 12.10 To be eligible to be a committee member, a person: - i. must not be ineligible to be a responsible person under the ACNC Act - ii. must be nominated under rule 12.9 - iii. must give the association their signed consent to act as a committee member of the association, and - iv. must be a member of the association at the time of their nomination, appointment, and for the duration of their time on the committee. - v. must be 18 years or older - vi. must not have a criminal conviction - 12.11 If the number of eligible applicants nominated to be committee members is equal to the number of committee members required, the chair may declare the positions filled without holding a ballot.

-- 12.12 A committee member stops being on the committee if they: - i. resign by writing to the committee - ii. stop being a member of the association - iii. are removed by a resolution of members of the association - iv. are absent without the consent of the committee from all meetings of the committee held during a period of one month - v. become ineligible to be a responsible entity (committee member) under the ACNC Act, or - vi. die - 12.13 If a committee member stops being on the committee before the next AGM, the committee can temporarily appoint a member of the association to fill the vacancy on the committee until the next AGM.
+- 12.12 A committee member stops being on the committee if they: - i. resign by writing to the committee - ii. stop being a member of the association - iii. are removed by a resolution of members of the association - iv. are absent without the consent of the committee from all meetings of the committee held during a period of one month - v. become ineligible to be a responsible entity (committee member) under the ACNC Act, or - vi. die

+12.13 If a committee member stops being on the committee before the next AGM, the committee can temporarily appoint a member of the association to fill the vacancy on the committee until the next AGM.
 For all intents and purposes this "temporary" committee member has the rights of the position they are filling.